-STAGE 2 ENGAGEMENT NOW OPEN
+STAGE 2 ENGAGEMENT NOW CLOSED

 The City of Greater Geelong is currently undertaking a Transport and Parking study within Barwon Heads.

 Earlier this year we asked the community to provide their concerns relating to traffic, parking and active travel within the Barwon Heads area.
 We have used this feedback, along with traffic counts and parking occupancy data, to develop some solutions to community concerns within the area.

 A summary of what we heard from the community during stage 1 and the data we have used, including traffic volumes, parking occupancy data and crash data, can be found in the Document Library (on this page).

 TELL US WHAT YOU THINK OF THE PROPOSED ACTIONS

 - Click the numbered icon on the map below to see the drafted proposals.
 Click the image again to enlarge.

 - Once you’ve viewed the proposals, click the link below the map to provide feedback on just one, or all the proposals.

 – City of Greater Geelong owned roads with proposed changes